bsebhat/bsebhat.github.io/content/labs/08-splunk/03-add-soc-account.md

 3. schedule_search
 4. edit_search_schedule_window

-I'll also add the juiceshop index as incuded and default, because that is the main reason they will use it for now.
+I'll also add the juicero index as incuded and default, because that is the main reason they will use it for now.

 ## Create soc-analyst Splunk User
 Now I can create a user called soc-analyst, with the role soc-staff.
 This gives them the capabilities I gave the soc-staff role.